Palmstroemen/mean2me/README.md

 # mean2me
-An cross-platform app to break down big numbers (like 40 billions) in a meaningful number for the user.
+A cross-platform app to break down big numbers (like 40 billions) in a meaningful number for the user.
+The aim is to self enable people to develop a better understanding of these big numbers that we always read of in the newspapers.

+Two questions will be answered by this app:
+1. What else is about this big number?
+Is it the cost of an airplane-carrier?
+Or the GDP of SriLanka?
+2. What does this mean to me (mean2me)?

-This is the repository for developing the code for a cross-platform app (or a webbased app) using the bigNumbers dataset, that's developed in another repository. (see:  )
+This is the repository for developing the code for this app (or a webbased app) using the bigNumbers dataset, that's developed in another repository. (see:  )

 First challenges:
 1. Decide for a licence